 Wisconsin State Web Accessibility Laws

 Accessibility in the state of Wisconsin is a priority.
 The state provides numerous resources to ensure all individuals have “equal communication.”
 The state even has separate offices focusing on services for the Deaf and Hard of Hearing, and Blind and Visually Impaired.
+In this blog, we explore the Wisconsin web accessibility laws and what they mean for your organization.

 People with disabilities in the state of Wisconsin are guaranteed “reasonable accommodation” free of charge by the service provider.